Q. Do I qualify for admission?

 Q. What are your admissions requirements for transfer students?

 A. Majors within the College of Engineering are considered “Competitive Majors” – there are more competitive admission requirements such as higher GPA, higher test scores, and/or additional course work.
 To qualify for direct admission to a competitive major, you must be recommended for general University admission after a holistic review and satisfy the additional requirements.
-To see the additional requirements for admission into the College of Engineering, click on “Engineering” on the Office of Admissions Competitive Majors webpage.
+To see the additional requirements for admission into the College of Engineering, click on “Engineering” on the Registrar's Office Competitive Majors webpage.

 Q. Can I qualify for scholarship consideration in the first semester at Colorado State?